 - August 3, 2011

-Sam lives in Rehoboth, Massachusetts with his wife, their two young children and their Bernese Mountain dog.
+Sam lives in Rehoboth, Massachusetts with his wife, their two children and a Bernese Mountain dog.

 J.D., cum laude, Case Western Reserve University School of Law, 2004

 - Recipient, Paul J. Hergenroeder Award for Excellence in Trial Tactics

 B.A., cum laude, English and Classical Latin, Bowdoin College, 1999